 Businesses can likewise design their offices to create collaboration-based spaces that are pandemic-resistant which can help them adapt quickly to changing situations.
 These workspaces can be specifically designed to support team meetings and group interactions which cannot take place remotely.

-The main objective of the office would be to provide a collaborative environment for teamwork, while employees carry out individual tasks from home.
+The main objective of the office would be to provide a collaborative environment for teamwork, while employees carry out individual task from home.